berto/berto.com/docs/2014-12-21-one-cell-to-rule-them-all.md

-# One cell to rule them all
+# 2014-12-21 One cell to rule them all (updated)

-For some time now ([link](https://web.archive.org/web/20141221112029/http://www.patife.com/) I've been fascinated with the potential of spreadsheets cells as the building blocks of programs.
+For some time now ([link](https://web.archive.org/web/20141221112029/http://www.patife.com/)) I've been fascinated with the potential of spreadsheets cells as the building blocks of programs.
 They could open General Purpose Computing to the next 1 billion application builders.

 Spreadsheets have outgrown their humble beginnings.
 They started as an accounting tool.
 Now they power just about any task and department: